MengChiehChiu/python_tracing_tool/README.md

 # python_tracing_tool
-For tracing python bytecode or branches
+For tracing python bytecode or branches.
-Require cpython package to run
+Require cpython package to run.